 Since 2020, I have served as the team leader for the BrainNet group, working alongside Prof. Yang to initiate and develop the group’s research direction and roadmap from scratch.
 In my role as team leader, I have been deeply involved in shaping the ideas for each paper among the group members.
 Simultaneously, I have provided assistance and guidance to the best of my ability in coding and writing.
 Below is the roadmap of our group’s research.

-We aim to establish a universal model for brain signals, enhancing performance in various downstream tasks within the healthcare domain while empowering a quantitative understanding of brain activity in neuroscience.
+We aim to establish a universal model for brain signals, enhancing performance in various downstream tasks within the healthcare domain while empowering a quantitative understanding of brain activity in neuroscience for human.

 Starting from a real medical scenario—seizure detection, our goal is to automatically identify epileptic waves in intracranial brain signals for medication-resistant patients, expediting the localization of lesions within the brain.
 Inspired by neuroscience research, we initially attempt to model the diffusion patterns of epileptic waves for individual patients (BrainNet, KDD’22).
-Subsequently, we employ self-supervised learning to capture universal spatiotemporal correlations between signals from different brain regions, facilitating transferability across different patients (MBrain, KDD’23, PPi, NeurIPS’23).
+Subsequently, we employ self-supervised learning to capture universal spatio-temporal correlations between signals from different brain regions, facilitating generalization to different patients (MBrain, KDD’23; PPi, NeurIPS’23; DMNet, NeurIPS’24).

 To construct a foundational model, we first attempt to pretrain a foundational model with 500M parameters based on a large volume of intracranial brain signals (Brant, NeurIPS’23).
 Subsequently, we integrate EEG into the pretraining corpus, building a foundational model with 1B parameters, thereby generalizing to a broader range of downstream tasks such as sleep staging and emotion recognition (Brant-2, arXiv).
 Leveraging the strong generalization of Brant-2, we propose a unified alignment framework (Brant-X, KDD’24) to rapidly adapt Brant-2 to downstream tasks involving rare physiological signals (e.g., EOG/ECG/EMG).
 In our pursuit to construct a universal foundational model, we recognize the necessity for a comprehensive dataset encompassing a wide array of domains.
 Given the scarcity of brain signal data, we explore a diffusion-based model for intracranial brain signals generation (NeuralDiff, under review).
 Furthermore, we innovate to directly synthesize infinite sequences, thereby circumventing the dependence on actual data (InfoBoost, arXiv).